-If you want to retain a greater percentage of top performing employees through any bouts “spring fever” that break out in your office this year, it can be helpful to look at the retention strategies used by industry leading companies that are highly rated for employee satisfaction.
+If you want to retain a greater percentage of top-performing employees through any bouts of “spring fever” that break out in your office this year, it can be helpful to look at the retention strategies used by industry-leading companies that are highly rated for employee satisfaction.

-Your company may already offer employee perks, but you’re not the only company on earth and it is much easier to make a counter offer when your employee perks are similar or identical-to by industry leaders in employee satisfaction.
+Your company may already offer employee perks, but you’re not the only company on earth and it is much easier to make a counteroffer when your employee perks are similar or identical to industry leaders in employee satisfaction.

-GlassDoor has just released their yearly Best Places to Work ranking, and the companies on this list earn this ranking by supporting their employees with bountiful resources, benefits and even rich life experiences.
-Here’s the top 15 companies for employee satisfaction in the Large and Small/Medium categories:
+GlassDoor has just released its yearly Best Places to Work ranking, and the companies on this list earn this ranking by supporting their employees with bountiful resources, benefits, and even rich life experiences.
+Here are the top 15 companies for employee satisfaction in the Large and Small/Medium categories:

 Top 15 Large Companies to Work For

 - Fast Enterprises

 - Power Home Remodeling

 - The Clorox Company

 Top 15 Small/Medium Companies to Work For